OCA/stock-logistics-workflow/stock_picking_operation_loss_quantity/README.rst

 - Enable 'Storage Locations' and 'Multi-Step Routes'.
 - Go To Inventory > Configuration > Warehouse Management > Warehouses
 - On the selected Warehouse, check the 'Enable the Loss feature' under 'Loss' section.
-- Set the "Loss Auto-Clear threshold" if you want to use the "auto-clear" feature (or let 0 if you do not want to use it)
+This automatically creates a dedicated 'Loss' operation type for the warehouse, with the 'Allow quant lock' option (from the ``stock_quant_lock`` module this module depends on) enabled and a destination location set.

+This module relies on ``stock_quant_lock`` to actually lock the quant when a loss is declared: locking is only possible on an operation type that has 'Allow quant lock' enabled and a destination location configured.
+If the warehouse's 'Loss' operation type is later edited (Inventory > Configuration > Operations Types) and either of these is removed, declaring a loss will fail with an error.

 Usage
 =====

 - You need to have enabled the 'Show Detailed Operations' on the Picking type(s) you want.
 - Go to Inventory > Operations > Transfers
 - Choose the one you want to manage.
 - In the 'Detailed Operations' tab, fill in the done quantities as usual.
 - If for one line, you don't find physically the whole product quantity, you'll be able to declare the loss for the difference between the reserved one and the done one.

-- To do so, fill in the found quantity in Done column, then click on 'Loss' button.
+- To do so, fill in the found quantity in the Done column, then click on the 'Loss' button.

-- The reserved quantity will be equal to the done quantity and a Loss picking is waiting for a check on the 'Loss' picking type.
+- The reserved quantity of that line is reduced to the done quantity, and a stock move of the 'Loss' picking type is created and reserves whatever remains available on that same quant (product, location, lot, package, owner).
+This locks it: no other operation can reserve it while the loss is being investigated.

-- That loss picking is now reserving the possible missing quantity in order to avoid another picking that want to take a quantity that possibly does not exist anymore.

-- Then, an operator can decide to validate the inventory loss or to cancel the picking.

-- If a "Loss Auto-Clear Threshold" is configured (value greater than 0), once this threshold is reached, the system automatically reserves the entire remaining quantity of that quant in the Loss Picking.
+- Odoo then tries to find the missing quantity elsewhere in stock so the picking can still be completed.
+If other stock is found (another location or lot), it is reserved on a new operation line - the line the operator already processed is never modified.
+If nothing else is available, the line is simply left with nothing reserved.
+- An operator can then check the pickings of the 'Loss' picking type and either validate them (confirming the loss) or cancel them (releasing the locked quantity back to stock).
+Applying an inventory adjustment on a locked quant also releases it automatically.

 Known issues / Roadmap
 ======================